vernisaz/simcom/README.md

 The project uses also 2 3rd party dependencies for viewing an info of image files.
 How to get and build them is described in [dep crates/README.md](https://github.com/vernisaz/simcom/blob/master/dep%20crates/README.md).
-Since the crate requires a license for a distribution in a source or a binary form, I do not distribute Simple Commander in any form.
+Since the crate requires the license for a distribution in a source or a binary form, I do not distribute Simple Commander in any form.
 Keep it in mind if you plan to distribute the Simple Commander.

 ## Web server